 2. Ask questions in between

 After a few minutes of speaking, break the monotony by asking your customers some informative questions.
-If they have lost interest in your presentation, these questions will pique their attention again.
+If they've lost interest in your business proposal, these questions will pique their attention again.

 Here are a few examples of questions you might ask your audience to keep them interested: